WillDavid1123/En-Decrypt/README.md

 7/19/22: Initial Commit, base Activity template with no changes made

 7/20/22 & 7/21/22: Updates made to Android Studios and Gradle build, reworked connection to Git through terminal

+7/22/22: Started creating the top appbar (pure looks, no design or functionality)